miyako/4d-plugin-archive/README.md

 #### Special Considerations

-When creating an archive, irrespective of the format, all symbolic links should be add at the end.
-This is because 4D.app contains a symbolic link (`Chromium Embedded Framework.framework`) that links to an item that is typically listed later in the catalog.
-Processing items in alphabetical order would risk missing a symbolic link.
+The symbolic link (`Chromium Embedded Framework.framework`) inside 4D is not processed correctly.

 Tested with 4D v17.5